NEFSC/READ-SSB-Lee-metadata/dealer.md

 * Live and Landed weights are recorded.
     + Scallop in-shell prices can be quite variable.
     + miscellaneous "parts" like monk liver, cod cheeks, or skate racks will have zero or null SPPLIVLB.

+* The AA tables are created at the end of a calendar year and released mid-May of the following year
+    + Used for Catch Accounting
+    + More-or-less static
+    + A guideline: use the AA tables if you need consistency with stock assessment or other products that also use them.

 # Sample Code